corintio/plexflix/rclone-gdrive/README.md

 Rclone Gdrive
 =============

-Rclone mount container, optmized to work with Google Drive.
-It uses an union mount to keep new files locally, and uploads them using a cronjob.
-This is similar to solutions like Plexdrive+UnionFS and Rclone+MergeFS, but all code and configuration is self-contained, for easy configuration and testing.
+[Rclone](https://rclone.org) mount container, optmized to work with Google Drive.
+It uses [mergerfs](https://github.com/trapexit/mergerfs) to keep new files locally, and uploads them using a cronjob.
+This is similar to solutions using Plexdrive+UnionFS, but all code and configuration is self-contained, for easy setup and testing.

-This project is based on:
+This project *borrows* some ideas from:
 - https://github.com/animosity22/homescripts
 - https://hoarding.me/rclone-scripts/
 - https://hub.docker.com/r/mumiehub/rclone-mount

 ## Usage
 By default, the container expects a `rclone.conf` file in the `/config` folder.
 It will fail if the config file is not found.
 This config must define the remote used to store your data.
-It must match the env var REMOTE_PATH
+It must match the env var REMOTE_PATH (default `gcrypt:`)

 ### With Docker